 OMAHA (DTN) -- The DTN average distillers dried grain (DDG) spot price from the 39 locations DTN collects bids from was $143 for the week ended Jan.
-18, 1 cent higher than the prior week.
+18, 1 cents higher than the prior week.

 Based on the average of bids collected by DTN, the value of DDG relative to corn for the week ended Jan.
 18 was at 113.91%, and the value of DDG relative to soybean meal was at 43.54%.
 The cost per unit of protein for DDG was $5.30, compared to the cost per unit of protein for soybean meal at $6.91, 39 cents higher versus last week (see chart below) as soymeal prices saw strong gains all week.
 The higher soybean meal price is causing more DDG demand for livestock feed rations, further adding support to prices.